isabella232/metaljs.com/src/pages/docs/guides/jsx-components.md

 ```

 #### `<Fragment />`

-Component used to return an array of elements
+Component used to return an array of elements.

 ```javascript
 import JSXComponent, {Fragment} from 'metal-jsx';